fobordo/stock-analysis/README.md

 #### Nested For Loops

-Next, a nested for loop was written to loop through the stock performance data, calculate the total daily volume, starting price, ending price, and return for one ticker, or alternative energy company, then output the results for that one ticker before looping through the data all over again for each consecutive ticker individually.
+Next, a nested for loop was written to loop through the stock performance data in the sheet of the specified year, calculate the total daily volume, starting price, ending price, and return for one ticker, or alternative energy company, then output the results for that one ticker onto the All Stocks Analysis sheet before looping through the data all over again for each consecutive ticker individually.

 [Original_For_Loops.png]